ashfaqfarook/Test/_user_guides/Configuring-the-Control-Panel-Settings.md

 1. Go to **Control Panel** > **Network and Internet** > **Hardware and Sound** > **Devices and Printers**
 2. On the header section of the **Devices and Printers** window, select **Add a Device**.
 The **Add a Device** window opens and a list of available devices appears
 3. Select a device which you want to add to your computer and Click **Next** and then click **OK** A device has been added to your computer.

-## Programs

-Programs option assist you to configure programs and features for your  computer.

-In this section, you can uninstall a program, view the installed updates, change the default program.